joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 Can we find things even faster?
 What if we could find things in constant `O(1)` time?

-If we were to think about the kinds of algorithms we built with code to look through an English dictionary for a specific word:
+Let's use an example of an English dictionary.
+Let's think about how we may implement three algorithms if we were doing them in the real world:

-- A linked list is like starting on the first page and going through each page until we find the word
+- A linked list is like starting on the first page in a bound book and going through each page until we find the word
-- A binary search is like we started in the middle, determined if our word was higher or lower in the alphabet and then kept choosing the middle point, until we found our word
+- A binary search is like we started in the middle of a bound book, determined if our word was higher or lower in the alphabet and then kept choosing the next middle point, until we found our word
 - A hash table is like if we had some wall space and we could put the first page of each letter on the wall scan them.
 Then, if we don't find the word on the first page, we can then go to the next page behind it, until we find our word.

 With a hash table, even though the worst case scenario could be `O(N)` it usually isn't.
-Because it is so unusual to end up with the worst case scenario - this is a time where the average Big O calculation is used to describe it instead of the worst case scenario.
+Because it is so unusual to end up with the worst case scenario (just one stack of pages on a wall) - this is a time where the average Big O calculation is used to describe it instead of the worst case scenario.

 One further detail about the analogy of the physical dictionary on the wall: Our dictionary has many more words that start with the letter `s` than the letter `x`.
 That means that the lookup time for `s` would end up being much longer with our system.
-Since we want to look things up as fast as possible we can consider that we don't have to limit ourselves to just 26 pages (one for each letter): We could possibly do 100 pages on the wall and still be able to scan them quickly `O(1)`.
+Since we want to look things up as fast as possible, we can consider that we don't have to limit ourselves to just 26 pages (one for each letter): We could possibly do 100 pages on the wall and still be able to scan them quickly `O(1)`.
 However, we would need a more complex system to break up the dictionary.
-This is where we would use something like a hash function - it would help distribute the data more evenly within our 100 pages with a bit more complicated of a system for distributing the data.
+This is where we would use something like a hash function - it would help distribute the data more evenly within our 100 pages.
+The system would move away from a purely alphabetical means to a more complicated of a system for distributing the data.

 [Hash tables are used for things like database indexing, caches and sets](https://en.wikipedia.org/wiki/Hash_table) - again, with where we are in our coding journey we don't have to build out the functionality of a cache, we just need to know how and where to use the code that someone else has built for us.